This page is also availabel in: Spanish

 He now knew he was going to die and spent part of his days walking on the beach with his dogs, two wonderful Russian greyhound Borzois.

 Ivan is a Cuban who attended a very modest veterinary shop in La Havana.
-His years as an editor of articles dedicated to veterinary matters had given him certain knowledge that allowed him to assist clients with their animals’ health.
+His years as an editor of articles dedicated to veterinary matters had given him certain knowledge that allowed him to aid clients with their animals’ health.
 He also read a lot about dogs and was very fond of them.
-One day he went for a walk on the beach and saw two wonderful Borzois playing near their owner, and some distance away a tall, black, and skinny man kept an eye on the man and his dogs.
+One day he went for a walk on the beach and saw two wonderful Borzois dogs playing near their owner, and some distance away a tall, black, and skinny man kept an eye on the man and his dogs.

 Many years later, in the 1990s, Ivan was researching about Trotsky and his assassin Mornard and began to write the story.
 One night he was unexpectedly visited by the tall and skinny black man who used to be Jaime Lopez’s driver, his guardian, and also his spy.
 Somehow, he knew that Ivan was writing a book about Lopez.
-The black man brought several large paper envelopes that contained numerous notes written by Lopez before he died, and he had asked the black man to deliver them to Ivan.
+The black man brought several large paper envelopes that contained many notes written by Lopez before he died, and he had asked the black man to deliver them to Ivan.

 Before the black man left, he recalled that Eitingon said he was certain that Moscow agents had poisoned Mornard with radiation from activated thallium in a gold watch that he had received as a present from his KGB comrades before leaving Moscow.

 Ivan knew that the black man had read the notes inside the envelopes.
 He knew why it had taken him so long to deliver these notes.
-The black man was afraid—the same reason why it had taken so long for Ivan himself to start writing Lopez’s story.
+The black man was afraid—the same reason it had taken so long for Ivan himself to start writing Lopez’s story.
 Ivan had also been very afraid all those years.